Prologue – Haven

 Haven.
 The jewel of the dwarven empire.
 An imposing city to say the least; A monumental sight to behold, if you mean to flatter.
 Built around and inside of the modest mountain “Kul’Atoli” which is a sort of ‘drunken dwarfish’ which, when translated roughly and with very little sleep, means “Damned decent rock”.
 Dwarves are nothing if not to the point when it comes to names.

-Standing just a mile away from the sea, the first dwarven settlers took it as a boon to find such a proper mountain with access to the sea.
-Dwarves were never known to have been fond of naval exploration, but being more “overworldly” than their ancestors, they knew the value of the sea.
+Standing just a mile away from the sea, the first dwarven settlers took it as a boon to find such a proper mountain with access to the great ocean.
+Dwarves were never known to have been fond of naval exploration, but being more “overworldly” than their ancestors, they knew the value of traveling by ship.
 It too had riches and opportunity to be chiseled at.

 The first children born in this modest settlement would have witnessed the construction of the Iron Bay.
 The mile long, and two mile wide entry connected the would be mountain city with the cool waters of the Verulian sea.
 With plentiful timber found all around the mountain, docks were built, with homes around the docks and shops around the homes.
 Soon the settlement of “Haven” were forged.
 This was where the most successful dwarven pioneers of the overworld truly took the empire into a new age.